 Related suppliers: Aircraft and Weapons Handling

 The Admiral Kuznetsov is the only operational aircraft carrier in the Russian Navy.
-Built by Nikolayev South shipyard, Kuznetsov ranks as the second largest aircraft carrier.
-It has a displacement of 58,500t to 67,500t.
+Built by Nikolayev South shipyard, Kuznetsov ranks as the fourth largest aircraft carrier.
+It has a full load displacement of 58,500t.

 The spacious 14,700m² flight deck of the Admiral Kuznetsov can accommodate Su-33, MiG-29K and Su-25UTG/UBP STOVL fighters, as well as Ka-27S, Ka-27LD32 and Ka-27PLO helicopters.
 The ship can accommodate 1,960 ship's company, 626 air group and 40 flag staff.

 The Russian aircraft carrier is propelled by a steam turbine propulsion system, providing a maximum speed of 32kt.
 The weaponry is composed of AK-630 AA guns, CADS-N-1 Kashtan CIWS, P-700 Granit anti-ship cruise missile and RBU-12000 UDAV-1 ASW rocket launchers.